simonrenauld/ServerSetup/README.md

 Proxmox VE:

 Pros:
-Open-source and free.
+- Open-source and free.
-Supports both KVM and LXC containers.
+- Supports both KVM and LXC containers.
-Web-based management interface.
+- Web-based management interface.
-Good for enterprise environments.
+- Good for enterprise environments.

 Cons:
-Requires a dedicated server.
+- Requires a dedicated server.
-Might be overkill for small-scale or personal projects.
+- Might be overkill for small-scale or personal projects.

 VirtualBox:

 Pros:
-Free and open-source.
+- Free and open-source.
-Easy to set up and use.
+- Easy to set up and use.
-Good for desktop virtualization.
+- Good for desktop virtualization.

 Cons:
-Not as performant as bare-metal hypervisors.
+- Not as performant as bare-metal hypervisors.
-Limited scalability for enterprise use.
+- Limited scalability for enterprise use.

 VMware ESXi:

 Pros:
-High performance and reliability.
+- High performance and reliability.
-Widely used in enterprise environments.
+- Widely used in enterprise environments.
-Extensive support and documentation.
+- Extensive support and documentation.

 Cons:
-Requires a license for advanced features.
+- Requires a license for advanced features.
-Can be complex to set up and manage.
+- Can be complex to set up and manage.

 KVM (Kernel-based Virtual Machine):

 Pros:
-Integrated into the Linux kernel.
+- Integrated into the Linux kernel.
-High performance and scalability.
+- High performance and scalability.
-Suitable for both personal and enterprise use.
+- Suitable for both personal and enterprise use.

 Cons:
-Requires more manual setup and management.
+- Requires more manual setup and management.
-No native GUI management interface (though tools like Virt-Manager can be used).
+- No native GUI management interface (though tools like Virt-Manager can be used).

 Recommendations:
-For Personal Use or Small Projects: VirtualBox is a good choice due to its ease of use and setup.
+- For Personal Use or Small Projects: VirtualBox is a good choice due to its ease of use and setup.
-For Enterprise or Large-Scale Deployments: Proxmox VE or VMware ESXi are better suited due to their advanced features and scalability.
+- For Enterprise or Large-Scale Deployments: Proxmox VE or VMware ESXi are better suited due to their advanced features and scalability.
-For Linux Enthusiasts or Custom Solutions: KVM offers flexibility and performance but requires more hands-on management.
+- For Linux Enthusiasts or Custom Solutions: KVM offers flexibility and performance but requires more hands-on management.

 ### 1.2 Software and Services
->>>>>>> 33d1083 (server)

 - Web Servers: Nginx, Apache
 - Databases: MySQL, PostgreSQL, MongoDB